Are you a Quiet Speculation member?

 Mythics were brought in during Shards of Alara to add more flavor to the game.
 Since then, we have had $1 mythics and we have had $80 mythics and everywhere in between.
 I hear a lot about people saying they want mythics out of the game because they are making the game too expensive but I think they are making the game cheaper!

 The last rare to go big while in Standard was Tarmogoyf, granted he had two main things going for him: Third set print run and fit into most decks in all 4 competitive formats.
 They created the perfect storm for this monster to explode in price and to maintain a similar price to this day.
 Since then, some rares during Lorwyn-Shadowmoor block have gone around $20-$30, but nothing to the height of Mr. Goyf.
 Then, once Shards block hit, everything we knew about rares changed.
-The biggest hitters that saw $10 during that time was Maelstrom Pulse, Ignoble Hierarch, and Knight of the Reliquary.
+The biggest hitters that saw $10 during that time was Maelstrom Pulse, Noble Hierarch, and Knight of the Reliquary.
 Ranger of Eos was flirting with it, but was only at that level for a week or 2.
 These were played in either the most popular deck by far (Jund) or played in all 4 competitive formats (yes, even Vintage).
 Currently, in type 2, the only rare to break $10 is Stoneforge Mystic with his ridiculous showing in PT Paris as well as finding homes in Extended and Legacy.

 Mythics on the other hand can blow up at any second and reach significant prices, far higher than any rare will hope to reach.
-Jace, the Mind Sculptor went from $35 to $60 to $80 since his release.
+Jace, The Mind Sculptor went from $35 to $60 to $80 since his release.
 Gideon Jura has gone from $30 to $40 down to $20 and now has started to climb back up to $30.
 Mox Opal started at about $30, went all the way down to $10 or so and has now gone back up to $18ish due to Boros and Tezz decks popping up.
 Mythics are a fickle bunch in reality and a few choice examples illustrate how expensive they can get.
 They are performing one important function though and that is keeping rare prices down.

 Imagine if Jace was a $50 rare, like Tarmogoyf was during his reign.
 He would be a lot more accessible to people due to such a large amount being available.
 However, he would be put on the rare sheet with the likes of Stoneforge Mystic and Celestial Colonnade along with the other mythics in the set.
 This would create fewer of those cards being printed in the long run.
 I could easily foresee Colonnade being a $10+ card with its play in Extended and Type 2.
 Stoneforge Mystic would potentially break $30 due to him seeing a large uptick in play.
 The Scars of Mirrodin lands, especially Seachrome Coast and Darkslick Shores would all see a huge spike in price, and go from $3-$4 each to upwards of $10-$12.